Altisource Asset Management (NYSEAMERICAN:AAMC) Research Coverage Started at StockNews.com

-StockNews.com started coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a research report sent to investors on Sunday morning.
-The firm issued a hold rating on the asset manager’s stock.
+Equities research analysts at StockNews.com started coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a research report issued to clients and investors on Saturday.
+The brokerage set a “hold” rating on the asset manager’s stock.

-Several institutional investors have recently modified their holdings of the stock.
-Laurel Wealth Advisors Inc. grew its position in shares of Altisource Asset Management by 20.9% in the second quarter.
-Laurel Wealth Advisors Inc. now owns 36,964 shares of the asset manager’s stock valued at $379,000 after purchasing an additional 6,380 shares during the period.
-Accretive Wealth Partners LLC acquired a new stake in shares of Altisource Asset Management in the first quarter valued at about $182,000.
-Finally, Biltmore Family Office LLC acquired a new stake in shares of Altisource Asset Management in the first quarter valued at about $507,000.
+Several institutional investors have recently bought and sold shares of the stock.
+Laurel Wealth Advisors Inc. lifted its holdings in Altisource Asset Management by 20.9% in the second quarter.
+Laurel Wealth Advisors Inc. now owns 36,964 shares of the asset manager’s stock worth $379,000 after purchasing an additional 6,380 shares during the period.
+Accretive Wealth Partners LLC bought a new stake in Altisource Asset Management in the first quarter worth about $182,000.
+Finally, Biltmore Family Office LLC bought a new stake in Altisource Asset Management in the first quarter worth about $507,000.
 Institutional investors and hedge funds own 15.87% of the company’s stock.

 Altisource Asset Management Corporation is an alternative lending company that provides liquidity and capital to under-served market and portfolio management and corporate governance services to institutional investors in the United States.
 The company offers its services under an asset management agreement to Altisource Residential Corporation, which acquires and manages single-family rental properties for working class families.